JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 ```

 Note that the allocations as reported by BenchmarkTools are CPU allocations.
 For the GPU
-allocation behavior you need to consult `CuArrays.@time`.
+allocation behavior you need to consult `CUDA.@time`.

 ## Application profiling